guilyx/FlyingCarUdacity/README.md

   </a>
 </p>

-This is the second project of the UDACITY Flying Cars Nanodegree.
+This is the projects from Udacity's FCND (Flying Car Nanodegree).
 It contains more or less elaborate planning and discretization techniques.
 Implemented for the Udacity simulator as well as in an "empty shell" plotted with matplotlib.
+It also contains control utilitaries for uav flights and a flight trajectories scenarii.

 ## Setup